NextronSystems/analysis-cockpit-manual/baselining/case-creation2.rst

 ``>Baselining\THOR Events``

-With Auto Baselining, the Cockpit will automatically generate cases for groups of logs that are similar, or in other words: Have the same auto\_case\_id.
+With Auto Baselining, the Cockpit will automatically generate cases for groups of logs that are similar, or in other words: have the same auto\_case\_id.

-After clicking the button ``Automatically generate Cases`` button in the ``Auto Baselining`` tab you will be prompted for a threshold.
-This means:
-Do only create a case when you find at least that many similar logs.
-In our example below the Cockpit will now generate cases for all groups of at least 2000 similar events.
+After clicking the button ``Automatically generate Cases`` in the ``Auto Baselining`` tab, you will be prompted for a threshold.
+The threshold will dictate when a case should be created.
+In our example below the Cockpit will now generate cases for all groups of at least 100 similar events - which might be a lot or not enough events, depending on your environment.
+You should have a good understanding of how many events your usual case contains before using the Auto Baselining feature.

 .. figure:: ../images/cockpit_auto_baselining_button.png
    :alt: Automatically create cases